Inside the GEP Curriculum: What Do Gifted Students Learn?

 Final Thoughts: Stretching Minds, Building Character

-The Gifted Education Programme provides a rich, challenging, and supportive environment for high-ability learners in Singapore.
-Its curriculum goes beyond textbook learning, empowering students to think deeply, question boldly, and grow holistically.
+The Gifted Education Programme offers a rich, challenging, and supportive environment for high-ability learners in Singapore.
+It empowers students to think deeply and grow holistically.
+However, the GEP also requires thoughtful preparation and strong support systems to balance academic achievement with emotional well-being.

 Get In Touch